joshluisaac/rubicon-farm-water-delivery/designAndDecisions.md

 **Bulk placing of orders**
 >In the event that one or more entries is invalid while performing bulk placing/cancelling of orders, only those invalid entries would be rejected

+**Orders in REQUESTED state but past delivery end date**
+>When the application starts up, those orders which are in a `WaterDeliveryStatus.REQUESTED` state but are past `DeliveryTimeWindow.endDate`
+>are automatically marked as `WaterDeliveryStatus.CANCELLED`

+**Orders in REQUESTED state but are within DeliveryTimeWindow**
+>When the application starts up, those orders which are in a `WaterDeliveryStatus.REQUESTED` state but are within the `DeliveryTimeWindow`
+>are automatically marked as `WaterDeliveryStatus.IN_PROGRESS`